Quality Rated - Help

 No. Your Quality Rated level will be based on the total points earned plus any bonus points you may be eligible for.
 The points earned for structural quality (documentation you submit online in your portfolio) and process quality (ERS scores achieved during an on-site observation), are translated into points.
 These points will determine your level.

-19. I understand that if I wish to receive a second QR assessment to attempt to increase the level I received after my first assessment, I will have to re-apply to Quality Rated and a new application will be generated.
-Will any of the information from my original portfolio be left in the system for me to update or will I have to start from new?
+19. I understand that if I wish to receive another QR assessment to attempt to increase the star rating level I received after my rating is issued, I will have to re-apply to Quality Rated and select a new cohort to attempt a re-rating.
+Will any of the information from my original portfolio be left in the system for me to update or will I have to start anew?

-Some information will be automatically entered into in your new portfolio such as the program staff as listed in the Professional Development System (PDS), the classroom assignments you listed in your previous portfolio will be carried over to the new one, allowing you to update.
-The new Request for Reassessment Portfolio will be completed with new information that reflects changes made from the first portfolio.
+Some information will be automatically entered into your new portfolio such as the program staff as listed in the Professional Development System (GAPDS), the classroom assignments you listed in your previous portfolio will be carried over to the new one, allowing you to update.
+While some information may remain the same and can be duplicated, the new portfolio will need to be completed with any updated information that reflects changes your program made from the first portfolio.

 20. How can I be sure that the QR Assessor scores fairly and that the results of my ERS assessment are accurate?

-The final assessment (observation) of your program is completed by valid and reliable assessors who only conduct ERS assessments.
+The observation of your program is completed by highly skilled, valid, and reliable assessors.
 They are trained to remain completely objective and unbiased when observing your program.
-They complete a demanding onboarding process, trained by veteran assessors and culminating in an intense test of their skills by a state anchor to determine their level of reliability.
+They complete a demanding onboarding process, trained by veteran assessors, culminating in an intense test of their skills by a state anchor to determine their level of reliability.
 Only after they have proven to be valid and reliable will they be able to conduct solo observations.
 All ERS Assessors submit to on-going and frequent reliability rechecks in accordance with policy, to ensure that they maintain their objectivity and reliability in scoring.
 If an assessor’s score is not reliable with the state anchor during their recheck they cannot complete an assessment alone again until they complete additional training and are tested to be reliable for a minimum of three assessments.
-Because of the extensive training and the procedures in place to ensure reliability with the ERS instruments, you can be assured that the assessors observe only with an ERS lens, allowing them to score accurately and reliably.
+Because of the extensive training procedures in place to ensure reliability with the ERS instruments, you can be assured that the assessors observe only with an ERS lens, allowing them to score accurately and reliably.
+Additionally, observation reports completed by the assessors undergo a rigorous review process by state anchors before being finalized and issued to programs with their star rating.

 21. Will the QR Assessor meet with the Director after the formal ERS assessment and review scores before they leave?